srbnghosh99/Community-Detection-in-Large-Graphs-and-Applications/Use_Cases/Trust_Prediction/readme.md

 This code is based on the methodologies and concepts presented in the paper:
 - "Leveraging Community Detection for Accurate Trust Prediction"

-By following these steps and utilizing the provided scripts, you can implement a powerful recommendation system tailored to your specific needs.
-Feel free to modify the code to better suit your application and improve the recommendation quality.
+By following these steps and utilizing the provided scripts, you can implement any trust prediction tailored to your specific needs.
+Feel free to modify the code to better suit your application and improve the prediction quality.